• About

 How to Start a Booster Club in 9 Easy Steps

 Parent support groups are helpful and necessary.
-Schools are always in need of extra money as funds shrink for so many projects.
-Thus, the Booster Club brings in a valuable source of additional funding along with positive parental interactions.
+Schools are always in need of extra money as funds shrink for so many projects—from new uniforms and equipment to competition travel and facility upgrades.
+Thus, the booster club brings in a valuable source of additional funding along with positive parental interactions that strengthen the connection between families and school programs.

 #1 Outline Your Booster Club Plan

 The first step to starting your group is to plan, and it begins with a brainstorming session.
-First, decide on a name for the club (you can change it later if you need to).
+First, decide on a name for the club—something that clearly identifies the program you support, like “Lincoln High Football Boosters” or “Riverside Band Boosters” (you can change it later if you need to).

 Think of ways the club will serve the program and help students.
-For example, write down ideas for Booster fundraisers.
+For example, write down ideas for booster fundraisers such as car washes, bake sales, spirit nights at local restaurants, or merchandise sales.
 Creating direction gives volunteers a purpose and a better grasp of goals and timelines.

 Get Dads involved: A 2019 review found that father involvement at schools results in more positive outcomes for the child’s math and reading skills[4].